heydyvex/read/deutsch.md

 ##### What now? a better theory for scientific discovery and knowledge, Karl Popper, Problem-solving
 - With all these inductivism and other prediction-centered theories of knowledge that are based on a misconception, what then is the pattern of scientific reasoning and discovery? we need a better and explanation-centered theory of knowledge, a theory of how explanations come into begin and how they are justified.
 - Karl Popper's theory of knowledge and scientific discovery, regards science(and knowledge) as a ***problem-solving*** process, Inductivism regards the catalogue of the past observations as a sort of skeletal theory, supposing that science is all about filling in the gaps in that theory by interpolation and extrapolation.
-- Problem-solving process begin with an inadequate theory, it begins with our best existing theories. when some of those theories seem inadequate, we want new one, **that is what constitutes a problem.** contrary to the inductivist scheme scien­tific discovery need not begin with observational evidence.
+- **Problem-solving process begin with an inadequate theory, it begins with our best existing theories. when some of those theories seem inadequate, we want new one, that is what constitutes a problem.** contrary to the inductivist scheme scien­tific discovery need not begin with observational evidence.
 But it does always begin with a problem.
 - A problem does not necessarily mean a practical emergency or source of anxiety, it can be a set of ideas that seems inadequate and try to improve them. existing theory may seem glib, labored or unnecessarily narrow or it may be that there have been some surprising observations which existing theories did not predict and cannot explain.
 "This last type of problem resembles stage 1 of the inductivist scheme, but only superficially.
 For an unexpected observation never initiates a scientific discovery unless the pre-existing theories already contain the seeds of the problem.", (observation is theory-laden)

 ![](/assets/problem-solving%20process.png)
 *problem-solving process. applies to all problem-solving, whatever the subject matter*

 - "One solves a problem by finding new or amended theories, con­taining explanations which do not have the deficiencies, but do retain the merits, of existing explanations (Figure 3.2).
 Thus, after a problem presents itself (stage 1), the 11ext stage always involves conjecture: proposing new theories, or modifying or reinterpreting old ones, in the hope of solving the problem (stage 2).
 The conjec­tures are then criticized which, if the criticism is rational, entails examining and comparing them to see which offers the best expla­nations, according to the criteria inherent in the problem (stage 3).
 When a conjectured theory fails to survive criticism - chat is, when it appears to offer worse explanations than other theories do - it is abandoned.
 If we find ourselves abandoning one of our originally held theories in favour of one of the newly proposed ones (stage 4), we tentatively deem our problem-solving enterprise to have made progress.
 I say 'tentatively', because subsequent problem­ solving will probably involve altering or replacing even these new, apparently satisfactory theories, and sometimes even resurrecting some of the apparently unsatisfactory ones.
 Thus the solution, however good, is not the end of the story: it is a starting-point for the next problem-solving process (stage 5)."
--  "A good explanation may make good predictions about the future, but the one thing that no explanation can even begin to predict is the content or quality of its own future rivals."
+-  "**A good explanation may make good predictions about the future, but the one thing that no explanation can even begin to predict is the content or quality of its own future rivals**."

 ![](/assets/scientific%20discovery%20process.png)
 *the course of scientific discovery*